 · It is expected that both Emergency Departments and GP clinics will be very busy over the next few days, with increased demands on those services.

 · Insurance Ireland has today issued a statement which clarifies matters regarding possible insurance claims.
 Householders have been advised to check the full extent of their policies, and contact their insurer or broker for further information.
-The Insurance Ireland statement is available from:

 The National Emergency Coordination Group met again today (17 October 2017) to assess issues in the aftermath of Storm Ophelia.
 Ministers Murphy and English were in attendance.
 The Department of Housing, Planning and Local Government is designated as the Lead Government Department for coordinating the response to severe weather emergencies at national level and chairs the National Emergency Coordination Group for Severe Weather.
 A further meeting of the group is scheduled for 15.00 hours.

 The meeting received an update from the Local Government Sector, local authorities being the Lead Agency in the response to severe weather, detailing the current situation on the ground countrywide.
 All local authority Severe Weather Assessment Teams were activated in response to the Red Level Warning and have been actively monitoring the situation since.

 Local authorities’ outdoor crews have been working to remove trees and other obstacles blocking roads across the country, prioritising national and regional routes, as conditions improved.

 Today, local authorities will begin to assess damage caused to dwellings and other buildings/ structures, coastal infrastructure, parks and amenities.